Lester, Heyward lead Cubs past Cardinals 8-5 - Philly

 PROSPECTING

 The Cardinals recalled OF Tyler O'Neill from Triple-A Memphis and optioned RHP John Brebbia to the Pacific Coast League team.
 The 22-year-old O'Neill made his major league debut when he pinch hit for Weaver in the fifth and struck out swinging.
 In 12 games with Memphis, the muscular Canadian batted .388 with six homers, 18 RBIs and an .837 slugging percentage.
-By not recalling O'Neill before Thursday, the Cardinals by a year, until after the 2025 season.
+By not recalling O'Neill before Wednesday, the Cardinals delayed his eligibility for free agency by a year, until after the 2025 season.
 He is the son of Terry O'Neill, named Mr. Canada - given to the nation's best body builder - in 1975.

 TRAINER'S ROOM.

-Cardinals: OF Tommy Pham was held out of the starting lineup up rest a groin injury, but pinch hit in the seventh and field out.
+Cardinals: OF Tommy Pham was held out of the starting lineup up rest a groin injury, but pinch hit in the seventh and flied out.

 Cubs: INF/OF Ben Zobrist was scratched for a second straight game with back tightness.